KeitelDOG/NYTimesSearch/README.md

 ### Optional
 * [x] Strecth: Use the ActionBar SearchView or custom layout as the query box instead of an EditText.
+* [x] Stretch: Improve the user interface and experiment with image assets and/or styling and coloring

 ## Video preview of what it does
 Here's a video of the app running: